-People from low socio-economic backgrounds continue to be significantly underrepresented in Australian higher education.
-Nevertheless, students from disadvantaged backgrounds that do enroll at university have similar patterns of retention and success as those from other backgrounds.
+People from low socio-economic backgrounds, however, continue to be significantly underrepresented in Australian higher education.
+Nevertheless, students from disadvantaged backgrounds that do enrol at university have similar patterns of retention and success as those from other backgrounds.